Jocy Barros: Portugal

 While studying at university in Portugal, Barros plied his trade for a number of clubs, including Carapinheirense, Oliviera do Hospital, Pedroguense, Figueiró dos Vinhos, and SC Pombal, moving to GD Pampilhosense in 2013.
 Racking 17 goals in his first 20 matches for Pampilhosense, Barros thanked the Pampilhosense Fans Group for their support.
 Upon signing for Pampilhosa, the attacker's objective was to be coach Fernando Niza's first choice in the upcoming season.
 Over time, while playing in Portugal, he had gotten offers from abroad but declined them, saying that it was too early.
 In 2014, he indicated a desire to play in play in England or France to learn English or French.

 Upon signing for SC Pombal in 2012, the winger expressed thanks to the Pedroguense and Figueiró dos Vinhos supporters for their welcomeness towards him when he played there.

 Romania

-Loaned out to Romanian lower-league team FC Universitatea Ordea until the end of the 2016 season, the Santomean made an impact on the league, notching three goals in his first two matches there.
+Loaned out to Romanian lower-league team FC Universitatea Oradea until the end of the 2016 season, the Santomean made an impact on the league, notching three goals in his first two matches there.